Skip to Content

 A German Shepherd’s first heat lasts between 4 to 15 days and corresponds to the estrus stage of the heat cycle.
 During these days, your GSD is fertile and can get pregnant if she mates.

-Note, however, that a female German Shepherd can get pregnant if she happens to mate before the estrus period.
+Note, however, that a female German Shepherd can get pregnant if she mates before the estrus period.
 This is because canine spermatozoa are motile in the female’s genital tract and can potentially survive for around 11 days.

 However, strictly speaking, a dog’s heat period is the estrus phase.
 This is when she’s ready to mate and is fertile enough to get pregnant.